 Every year, in addition to the organic inspection, all Demeter farm operations undergo scrupulous verification of their compliance with the Demeter directives by the independent State-accredited institutes.

 Contrary to popular belief, “organic” does not always mean “fair”.
 Whether it be for the European organic label or the majority of the national labels, social standards are not recorded on the list of criteria.
 With its products labelled Fairtrade and fair&associative, NATURATA offers food whose production and marketing are fair.

-Since the summer of 2017, more than 30 products in the BIOG brand have carried the fair&associative label.
+In summer 2017 the fair&associative label was created.
+In the meantime more than 60 products in the BIOG brand bear this specially registered logo.
 Companies wishing to display this label on their products must fulfil two criteria:

 - they must take part in discussions on the current state of the market, during which representatives from the whole value chain, i.e. the farmers, the processors, the wholesalers and the retailers and, ideally, the customers, organise a round table in order to establish the most inclusive commercial relationships;

 - they are subject to regular assessment, by an independent institution, of whether their objective serves the public good.